Asset Building Program

 EITC Marketing Toolkit

 Help us spread the word about EITC.
-Posters, handouts, postcards, and more are available (see toolkit links on the right).
+Posters, handouts, and bookmarks are available (see toolkit links on the right).

-Last year, 438,000 Washington individuals and families applied for the credit, bringing about $920 million into the state’s economy.
-The program goes unused by about 20 percent of qualified workers because they don’t realize they are eligible.
-The Department of Commerce wants to help all working Washingtonians that qualify for the Earned Income Tax Credit to file and claim it.
-Some workers who may be unaware that they qualify include:
+Last year, 448,000 Washington individuals and families received $960 million in EITC refunds.
+However, the program still goes unused by about twenty-five percent of our state’s qualified workers because they don’t realize they are eligible.
+This means more than $353 million was left unclaimed last year.
+Please help us get the information out to those that qualify so they can file and claim it.
+Some of the workers who may be unaware they qualify include those:

-- Recently divorced, unemployed, or experienced other changes to their marital, financial, or parental status
+• Recently divorced, unemployed, or experiencing other changes to their marital, financial, or parental status

 Other Helpful Links